 Furthering Less Congestion by Creating Opportunities For More Walking and Cycling

-The FLOW project focuses on urban road transport, analysing the role of pedestrians and cyclists.
+The FLOW project focused on urban road transport, analysing the role of pedestrians and cyclists.

-The aim of the research team is to achieve a paradigm shift by putting walking and cycling on an equal footing with motorised modes.
-Non-motorised modes of transport should be recognized as an effective means to alleviate urban congestion.
-This overall objective will be achieved through a transdisciplinary approach along with state-of-the-art tools for assessing the impact of pedestrians and cycling on congestion busting.
+The research team aimed to achieve a paradigm shift by putting walking and cycling on an equal footing with motorised modes.
+Non-motorised modes of transport should be recognised as an effective means to alleviate urban congestion.
+This overall objective was achieved through a transdisciplinary approach along with state-of-the-art tools for assessing the impact of pedestrians and cycling on congestion busting.